- About CAQH CORE

 - Any healthcare provider that is an end-user of a CORE-certified product/service may lodge a complaint against a CORE-certified organization if the provider believes the CORE-certified organization is not conforming to the CAQH CORE Operating Rules.
 The complaint must be made by submitting a CAQH CORE Request for Review of Possible Non-Compliance Form to CAQH CORE.
-See the appropriate CAQH CORE Enforcement Policy (Phase I, Phase II, Phase III, or Phase IV) for more information.
+See the appropriate CAQH CORE Enforcement Policy (Phase I, Phase II, Phase III, Phase IV, or Phase V) for more information.

 - Beyond provider end-users, CORE-certified organizations involved in the alleged non-conformant transactions may file a complaint, e.g., vendors, health plans, etc.

 5. What happens if a CORE-certified company believes that a CORE-certified trading partner is not conforming to the CAQH CORE Operating Rules?